 - 1 tablespoon olive oil

 Heat olive oil in a pan over medium heat.
 Make sure to use a lidded pan.
 Add the onion and 1/2 teaspoon salt to the onions and cook until translucent, about 5-6 minutes.
-While rice cooks, season the chicken with the 1 teaspoon garlic powder, 1 teaspoon salt, paprika, onion powder, and pepper.
+While onion cooks, season the chicken with the 1 teaspoon garlic powder, 1 teaspoon salt, paprika, onion powder, and pepper.